 Instructor: Freelance University was created by Craig and Kelly Cannings, a married couple who have background in freelancing and virtual assistant work.
 Some of the courses, including those about the business side of freelancing, are taught by Craig, while other classes are taught by instructors who specialize in those topics.
 They’ve helped 14,000 students through this program over the last decade.

-Cost: Join on a monthly basis for $67/month, or commit to 12 months of training at a significant discount: $597/year, which works out to getting three months free.
+Cost: Join on a monthly basis for $59/month, or commit to 12 months of training at a significant discount: $597/year, which works out to roughly getting two months free.

 Our full review: Finally!
 A School for Freelancers

 If you’re still trying to decide which book you should write and publish first, this assessment will help.